Cortina to Tre Cime Hut-to-Hut Walking Holiday

 Travel

 This holiday begins and ends in Cortina D’Ampezzo.
 The best option for this holiday is to fly in and out of Venice Marco Polo.
-Private transfers between Venice and Cortina are included at the start and end of your holiday.
+From there, both the Cortina Express and Flixbus operate regular services to Cortina (2½ hrs).

 Fly-driving and self-driving are also an option.
 If you plan to hire a car, please click here for a competitive quote.